Avasz/superhuman.deb/readme.md

 But logic is complex even for 100 Einstiens to understand in 50 years combined.

 But all credit goes to our SuperHuman friend who has stayed with us human for such a long time that we have been able to know how superhuman works and behaves.

+main.skd program is the one that gets executed at the beginning.
+So if you want to start contributing to the project then maybe start by reading main.skd first.

 ##Dependencies
 1. Should have some brains from beginning.
 It maybe hidden.
 Search your head.
 2. Should be able to drink dark coffee to cope with the reaction afterwards.